2022–23 Odisha FC season

-The 2022–23 season is the 4th year of competitive football played by Odisha FC and the team's 4th in the Indian Super League.
-They are currently in sixth position in the league.

-Odisha had a perfect start in Durand Cup, they Reached the Quarter-finals by winning all group stage matches without conceding a single goal.
-But in the quarter-finals, they lost against the year champions Bengaluru.

-As of now, twenty-five players made at least one appearance for the club. four players featured in all competitive matches.
-Diego Maurício is the club's top scorer in all competitions.

-Review and events
+The 2022–23 season was Odisha Football Clubs's fourth professional season in the Indian Super League since their establishment in 2019.
+Odisha finished 6th in the Indian Super League regular season table and lost to ATK Mogun Bagan in the play-off knockout.
+The club won the Super Cup for the first time in their history and were knocked out of Durand Cup in the quarter-finals.

+Overview

-Preseason and Durand Cup
+Pre-season and Durand Cup

-Odisha FC brought back head coach Josep Gombau who enjoyed an excellent two-year spell at the club on June 8.
+Odisha FC brought back head coach Josep Gombau who enjoyed an excellent two-year spell at the club on 8 June.
 He started to rebuild the team by bringing a new set of players.
 He stated that the team composition and their play would be different, so they wanted new players.
 He also confirmed that they retain no foreign players from last season.
-On July 1, They announced the launch of Odisha FC Women team.
+On 1 July, They announced the launch of Odisha FC Women team.

 Odisha made their Durand Cup debut in Group D. They won their first game with 6 goals against NorthEast United.
 Odisha defeated Kerala Blasters, Sudeva Delhi and Army Green in their remaining group matches without conceding a single goal.
 But in the quarter-finals, they lost against Bengaluru, who later won the tournament.